 During a market decline, you may lean towards thinking that bonds are a good investment in a bear market.
 Bonds are generally less volatile than stocks and can be a more secure investment with regards to loss of principal, making them attractive during these times of stock market uncertainty.
 However, if we use history as a reference, bonds have much less upside growth potential than stocks over the long-term.

->

-> The goal when investing in a bear market will be to position yourself to take part in the upside and growth once the market rebounds and begins the expansion process.
+The goal when investing in a bear market will be to position yourself to take part in the upside and growth once the market rebounds and begins the expansion process.
 In the past, stocks have shown much greater growth during expansionary times than bonds, which makes them an attractive investment when we see a sharp decline in stock prices.
-This is exemplified in 2020 as the market rebounded from the initial COVID-19 dip.
+This is recently exemplified in 2020 as the market rebounded from the initial COVID-19 dip.

->

-> Different asset classes (stocks, bonds, etc.) perform differently depending on the economic climate.
+Different asset classes (stocks, bonds, etc.) perform differently depending on the economic climate.
 A stock market dip could cause your percentage held in stocks to fall below its target allocation (let’s say a target of 90% falls to 85% of your portfolio), while your percentage invested in bonds may rise as high credit quality bonds tend to hold their value during times of economic weakness (let’s say bonds rise from 10% to 15%).

 Your portfolio is now overweighted to bonds and underweighted to stocks.
 Portfolio rebalancing would sell the extra 5% in bonds (reducing down to the target allocation of 10%) and using the sale proceeds to buy stocks (increasing your target back to 90% in stocks).